• Skip to primary navigation

 recycled cardboard

-Cut boxes in half
+Cut cardboard boxes in half to make two.

 First, I removed the dividers in the box and then cut the box in half with a straight edge and sharp box cutter.
 Using a straight edge T square worked great to keep a nice clean line to use when cutting.
 I replaced the dividers into each box to create a more stable box for wrapping.
 Tip: use all the parts of the dividers to keep the box secure.
 Use packing tape to tape the bottom of the box before covering with sticky paper.